 General dentists are often the first medical professionals to recognize and diagnose sleep apnea.
 Not only does your dentist notice the signs of grinding, but they’re also going to ask you about related symptoms, like sore jaws.

-Both Dr. Mazzei and Dr. Esposito can help resolve sleep apnea issues by offering custom mouth guards (medically known as occlusal guards).
+Drs.
+Susan Mazzei and Ashley Nguyen can help resolve sleep apnea issues by offering custom mouth guards (medically known as occlusal guards).

 These mouth guards prevent nighttime grinding, so your brain doesn’t get the signal to wake up and breathe.
 Mouthguards can also help keep your lower jaw forward to help open up your airways.